betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 ### ElementNames

-You will notice that all ElementNames have no spaces between their words, this is to make it easier to search for terms with Plantbeta's search and when searching with your eyes.
+You will notice that all ElementNames have no spaces between their words, this is to make it easier to search for terms with PutPlant's search and when searching with your eyes.

 #### Element Name Affixes